 - Cut the mushrooms into pieces, then pulse in a food processor with the koji rice to make a coarse meal.
 Finally pulse in the salt.

 - Transfer the mixture into a non-reactive container such as a glass jar, add the water, mix very well, then press a layer of plastic wrap over the surface and leave out in a cool dry place for at least 30 days.
+Make sure there's a couple inches between the mushroom mixture and the lid to account for rising during fermentation.

 - During the fermentation process, stir as often as you can remember with a clean utensil, replacing the plastic wrap and wiping down any exposed sides or glass with a paper towel doused with vinegar if you start to see mold.
 If you make this in the spring when it's cool, it will be easier to control mold.